Location: Lemba, Cyprus

 Room and Board Arrangements

-Camping accommodation will be provided at the Lemba Archaeological Research Centre (LARC).
-The centre is located in the middle of the village of Lemba, next door to the recently opened Cafe Neo (coffee shop) and the Lemba Pottery shop.
-LARC is where the course will be held.
+Camping accommodation can be provided at the picturesque Lemba Archaeological Research Centre (LARC) and will be charged at an extra £80 (GBP) per person.
+The centre is where the course will be held and is centrally located in the middle of the village of Lemba, next door to the kafeneio (coffee shop) and the Lemba Pottery shop.
 Facilities include a toilet and shower block with hot running water and a kitchen for preparing meals.
-The centre is a short five minute stroll away from a large supermarket and take-away establishments.
-It is also only 500m from the local sandy beach and coastal road which has bars, restaurants and mini-markets.
-Camping will be provided on the flat roof of the building beneath the trailing grape vines.
-Mattresses will be provided but participants will need to bring their own tent and sheets/bedding.
+The centre is a short five-minute stroll away from a large supermarket and take-away establishments.
+It is also only 500m from the local sandy beach and coastal road, which has bars, restaurants and mini-markets.